-Expert Advisors, scripts and custom indicators that a trader is going to use in his practical work should be located in corresponding directories (see Fig. 24).
-Expert Advisors are located right in the directory ClientTerminal_folder\experts, scripts and indicators - in subdirectories ClientTerminal_folder\experts\scripts and ClientTerminal_folder \experts\indicators.
+All application programs are concentrated in the directory ClientTerminal_folder\experts.
+EAs, scripts, and custom indicators that you are going to use in your practical work should be located in corresponding directories, as shown in the Figure 24 following.
+EAs are located right in the directory ClientTerminal_folder\experts.
+Scripts and indicators are in subdirectories ClientTerminal_folder\experts\scripts and ClientTerminal_folder \experts\indicators, respectively.

-Fig. 24.
-Directory for storing files, created by a user.
+Figure 24 Directory for storing files, created by a user.

-A user can create other directories for storing some files.
-However, the usage of ready programs located in such directories is not provided in the client terminal.
+You can create other directories for storing some files.
+However, you cannot use programs located there.

-In MQL4 there are three types of files that carry a program code: mq4, ex4 and mqh.
+In MQL4, there are three types of files that carry a program code: mq4, ex4, and mqh.

 There are other types of files that do not make a complete program, but are used in the creation of application programs.
 For example, a program can be created out of several separate files or using a library created earlier.
-A user can create libraries of custom functions intended for storing frequently used blocks of user programs.
+You can create libraries of custom functions intended for storing frequently used blocks of user programs.
 It is recommended to store libraries in the directory ClientTerminal_folder\experts\libraries.
 Files of mq4 and ex4 can be used as library files.
 Libraries cannot start by themselves.
 Using include files is more preferable than using libraries because of additional consumption of computer resources at library function calls.

 In the first part of the book "Programming in MQL4," we analyze mq4 files of source texts and compiled ex4 files.